Skip to main content

 Courses Related to Field Trips

-In art history and some studio art courses, students are required to take a course-related field trip.
-Trip costs are not included in tuition or lab fees.
+In art history, graphic and interactive and some studio art courses, students are required to take a course-related field trip.
+Trip costs are not included in tuition or lab/kit fees.
 The cost of the field trips may fluctuate depending on destination and transportation costs.
 The cost of field trips can range from $50 to $175.
 Students will be notified when payment is due with a payment link.
 The payment must be made using a debit or credit card.

 Departmental Opportunities